An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Experimental framework

 \textbf{Benchmarks.} We consider a representative set of benchmarks including convolution for deep learning, linear algebra from PolyBench~\cite{pouchet2012polybench}, and signal processing from MiBench~\cite{Mibench}.
+These benchmarks include explicit address computations and conditional execution divergence, allowing us to evaluate the compiler on applications with dynamic execution patterns.
+We use modest data sizes to enable fair comparison with prior work and to isolate the impact of our CDFG-based scheduling on data movement and control-flow handling.
+We focus on preserving general application behavior, including dynamic and data-dependent execution patterns, rather than applying aggressive loop transformations.
+Exploring MLIR-based optimizations to further expose spatial parallelism is left for future work.
 The benchmarks, along with their data sizes and CFG attributes, are detailed in Table \ref{tab:benchmarks}.